Easy Recipe For Smoked Chicken Drumsticks

 For this recipe, I typically use a blend of plum and hickory chips to infuse the perfect blend of sweet and savory.
 Cherry, apple, and maple chips are other good options to produce that irresistible smoky-sweet flavor.
 If you only have plain or other chips on hand, that’s okay too!
 Just use a stronger rub or sauce to impart a deeper flavor profile into the drumsticks.

 Most smokers produce the perfect drumstick between 225-275 degrees.
 It all depends on your smoker, but I find that I get the perfect chicken every time at 240 for 1.5-2 hours per set.
+The cook time for this smoke chicken recipe is not that long.
 Any longer or a higher temperature will produce dry, rubbery chicken—the opposite of what you want to do here!

 While smokers are a great way to quickly cook a flavor-packed set of drumsticks, they aren’t known for making the skin crispy.
 In order to do that, you’ll either have to brine them before smoking or broil them in the oven once they’re cooked.
 I personally don’t mind a softer skin, but the wife loves to pop them under the broiler for 5-10 minutes for that crunch factor.
 If you choose to brine, leave it in a salt-water mixture over night and then rub off the excess before smoking with a wet paper towel.
 It’ll add that crispiness to the skin without tasting overly salty.